-It can roughly called as user limit!
+It can roughly be called a user limit!
 Using this value you are limiting shell and its forked processes to use certain defined system resources.
-This helps in managing system resources and in turns processes efficiently.
-Using “ulimit” you can make sure that all important processes on server always gets resources while lee important onces cant hog more than what they should get.
+This helps in managing system resources and in turn processes efficiently.
+Using you can make sure that all-important processes on the server always get resources while the least important once cant hog more than what they should get.
 There are different parameters can be defined under

-To view your current “ulimit” setting run below command :
+ulimit setting run below command :

 ulimit controlled parameters :